Taiwan's Foxconn discussing electric vehicle plant in Wisconsin

-TAIPEI, July 9 (Reuters) - Taiwan's Foxconn (2317.TW) said on Friday it was in talks with the U.S. state of Wisconsin about building electric vehicles there, part of the major Apple Inc (AAPL.O) supplier's push to diversify income streams.
+TAIPEI (Reuters) - Taiwan’s Foxconn said on Friday it was in talks with the U.S. state of Wisconsin about building electric vehicles there, part of the major Apple Inc supplier’s push to diversify income streams.

-Foxconn and electric car manufacturer Fisker Inc (FSR.N) said in May that they had finalised a vehicle-assembly deal.
-They did not identify a location, but Fisker's CEO said Foxconn's Wisconsin site was a possibility. read more
+Foxconn and electric car manufacturer Fisker Inc said in May that they had finalised a vehicle-assembly deal.
+They did not identify a location, but Fisker’s CEO said Foxconn’s Wisconsin site was a possibility.

 In a statement, Foxconn said it had begun discussions with Wisconsin.